Jswig/Jswig.github.io/_pages/about.md

 I contributed to tools facilitating reproducibility in the computational sciences.
 In October 2020, I joined the [UCSC Genomics Institute](https://ucscgenomics.soe.ucsc.edu/) to contribute to research on generating synthetic genomic data.
+I will be joining [Fullpower Technologies](https://www.fullpower.com/home/business) as a data scientist intern in January.
 {: .text-justify}